POST-SURGICAL INSTRUCTIONS FOR PERIODONTAL/ORAL SURGERY

 - All intake of alcohol should be avoided while on prescribed antibiotics or pain medications.

-If you have any questions or concerns please that are not answered by these instructions, please do not hesitate to contact Dr. Drake or call your regular office during normal business hours.
-This includes any excessive bleeding, swelling, persistent or severe pain, fever or reaction to the medication.
+If you have any questions or concerns please that are not answered by these instructions, please do not hesitate to contact Dr. Drake at our office phone number during normal office hours if you have any additional questions.
+If you feel you are having a dental emergency, listen to the prompts on our office voicemail to get a call back after office hours.
+This includes any excessive bleeding, swelling, persistent or severe pain, fever, or reaction to the medication.
 IF YOU HAVE A MEDICAL EMERGENCY CALL 911.